-Undergraduate Students: Students requesting a medical leave of absence or a medical withdrawal for documented medical reasons will have their paperwork processed through the Student Health Service.
+All students requesting a medical leave of absence or a medical withdrawal for documented medical reasons will have their paperwork processed through the Student Health Service.
 This process can be initiated by any Student Health Service clinician, but must be approved by the Student Health Service physician.